Have you ever thought about why some buildings are so well known?

 Symbolizing Mexico City’s colonial past and cultural richness, the cathedral is an iconic representation of the city.
 Ongoing restoration efforts ensure its preservation.

 A popular tourist attraction, it draws visitors to admire its architecture and explore its rich history.
-Surrounded by other notable landmarks, it stands as a cultural and historical hub in Mexico City.
+Surrounded by other famous Mexican architecture, it stands as a cultural and historical hub in Mexico City.

 4. Palacio de Bellas Artes